 Make your neighbourhood more accessible by ranking shops and restaurants for their disabled-friendly credentials.
 Enter your postcode on the AXS Map website to bring up a map and list of businesses.
-You rate these using a star system.
-A video explains what to check for.
+You can then rate these using a star system and also leave reviews.

 Want to volunteer in bitesize chunks without committing to anything regular?
 Then ‘micro volunteering’ could be for you.
 Check out the micro-volunteering website Help From Home, which lists hundreds of quick and easy ways for people to volunteer without leaving the house.

 Do you have proven research, training or project management skills?
 Are you able to help with translation or writing grant proposals?
 If you’re looking to get your teeth stuck into a bigger project, then the United Nations Volunteering (UNV) programme is packed with worldwide opportunities.

 7. Lend someone your vision

 Thanks to the brilliant Be My Eyes app, virtual volunteers can help a blind or low-vision person to go about their daily tasks.
 Through a live video call, you can help to solve problems like checking expiry dates, distinguishing colours, reading instructions or navigating new surroundings.

 8. Birdwatching with a purpose

 Track your bird sightings via the eBird website and become part of a worldwide network of birdwatchers.
 Your sightings contribute to hundreds of conservation decisions and peer-reviewed papers and help inform global bird research.
 And, you can explore birds and hotspots near you with dynamic maps that chart every species in the world.